What Diagrams Should QA Be Familiar With?

 - Wireframe – the screenshots or drawn by hand images which visualize the future product and help to test its design.

-The aforesaid illustrative tools are of great use during any type of testing (exploratory testing, usability testing, user interface testing, unit testing, white-box testing, functional testing, ad-hoc testing, and so on).
+The aforesaid illustrative tools are of great use during any type of testing.
 Thus, each tester should be familiar with such diagrams and be able to apply them if required.